ReneNulschDE/mbapi2020/README.md

 ### Services
 Some services require that the security PIN is created in your mobile Android/IOS app.
 Please store the pin to the options-dialog of the integration
 * refresh_access_token:
-  description: Refresh the API access token
+  Refresh the API access token

 * doors_unlock:
-  description: Unlock a car defined by a vin.
+  Unlock a car defined by a vin.
 PIN required.

 * doors_lock:
-  description: Lock a car defined by a vin.
+  Lock a car defined by a vin.

 * engine_start:
-  description: Start the engine of a car defined by a vin.
+  Start the engine of a car defined by a vin.
 PIN required.

 * engine_stop:
-  description: Stop the engine of a car defined by a vin.
+  Stop the engine of a car defined by a vin.

+* preheat_start:
+  Start the preheating of a zero emission car defined by a vin.
+PIN required.

+* preheat_start:
+  Stop the preheating of a zero emission car defined by a vin.
+PIN required.

 * sunroof_open:
-  description: Open the sunroof of a car defined by a vin.
+  Open the sunroof of a car defined by a vin.
 PIN required.

 * sunroof_close:
-  description: Close the sunroof of a car defined by a vin.
+  Close the sunroof of a car defined by a vin.

 ### Logging